 The Midland Lateral is a proposed bi-directional crude oil pipeline that will commence at the interconnection with the Martin Lateral at the Midland Hub and extend in a southeasterly direction to the existing Garden City Station, where it interconnects with Medallion Pipeline’s existing Wolfcamp Connector mainline, the Reagan Gathering Extension and the Midkiff Lateral.
 The Midland Lateral is proposed to be capable of transporting 25,000 bpd of crude oil from the Midland Hub to the Garden City Station and 90,000 bpd from the Garden City Station to the Midland Hub.

 The open season provides an opportunity for interested shippers to acquire long-term firm capacity, under minimum 10-year term transportation service agreements.
 The Martin and Midland expansions are expected to commence full commercial operations in the third quarter 2016, although certain segments of the project may begin service on an interim basis on an earlier date.

 All open season bids must be submitted to the Medallion by 5 p.m.
 Central on May 11.
-Additional information can be found at medallionmidstream.com.crude oil, Medallion Midstream
+Additional information can be found at medallionmidstream.com.Tags: crude oil, Medallion Midstream